getporter/porter/docs/content/docs/references/cli/archive.md

 ### Synopsis

-Archives a bundle by generating a gzipped tar archive containing the bundle, invocation image and any referenced images.
+Archives a bundle by generating a gzipped tar archive containing the bundle, bundle image and any referenced images.

 ```
 porter archive FILENAME --reference PUBLISHED_BUNDLE [flags]